-In addition to planning for future work, EBMUD has completed a number of hazard mitigation projects since the 2011 LHMP, including:
+In addition to planning for future work, EBMUD has completed a number of hazard mitigation projects since the 2018 LHMP, including:

 - Lafayette Clearwell Replacement Project: This project removed from service an existing clearwell and replaced it with a new clearwell that is rated for earthquake stresses and complies with current building codes and industry and waterworks standards. - Orinda Wash Water Rehabilitation Project: This project seismically strengthened a 0.6 MG concrete reservoir wash water tank built in the 1920s that is used to backwash filters at the Orinda WTP. - USL and Sobrante Flocculator Rehabilitation Project: This project replaced key mechanical and electrical equipment used in the flocculation process at the USL and Sobrante WTPs.
-The flocculation process is a key process in the conventional WTPs. - Sobrante Slope Stabilization and Drainage Improvements Project: In response to a small landslide, EBMUD installed slope drainage at the WTP to reduce the potential for future landslides.
+The flocculation process is a key process in the conventional WTPs. - Sobrante Slope Stabilization and Drainage Improvements Project: In response to a small landslide, EBMUD installed slope drainage at the WTP to reduce the potential for future landslides. - Sobrante and USL WTP Control System Improvements Project: This project replaced obsolete control systems with new modern distributed control systems that will improve reliability for plant operations. - Sobrante WTP Maintenance and Reliability Project: This project replaced a number of vulnerable roofs at the SOWTP that were subject to failure. - The Orinda WTP Reliability and Maintenance Shutdown, Hypochlorite, and Electrical Improvements Project: This project eliminated single points of plant failure.

-7.2.1.1.6.
-Regulator and Rate Control Stations
+7.2.1.1.6 Regulator and Rate Control Stations

 EBMUD has a comprehensive IRP for its Regulators and RCSs.
 The purpose of the IRP is to examine the facilities, prioritize sites for rehabilitation, and define a reasonable work scope and cost for each project.
 The IRP is updated periodically to ensure rate control station and regulator issues remain current and to ensure efficient, reliable, and safe operation.
 The goal of this program is to maintain a high level of public and employee safety and ensure reliability.
-The RCSs rehabilitation project was updated in FY16 and will be updated every four years.
-Two RCSs were designed in 2016 and are currently in construction, and seven are currently in design.
+The RCSs and Regulators Rehabilitation Program was updated in FY22 and will be updated every two years.
+Five RCSs and two Regulators were constructed in FY21 and FY22, and two RCSs and six Regulators are currently in design.

-The RCSs rehabilitation project will replace deteriorated RCSs in the distribution system.
-EBMUD operates 36 RCSs with many that are older than 50 years.
+The RCSs and Regulators Rehabilitation Program will replace deteriorated RCSs and Regulators in the distribution system.
+EBMUD operates 30 RCSs and 75 Regulators, some of which are over 50 years old.

-The highest ranked facilities have the most critical need for rehabilitation or repairs; therefore, capital funding is spent on these facilities in the order that they are ranked.
-These facilities are critical to the distribution system and have significant deficiencies that are currently being addressed through design or under construction.
-The medium ranked facilities have major deficiencies that should be addressed within the next 5 fiscal years and are also critical to the distribution system.
+The highest-ranked facilities have the most critical need for rehabilitation or repairs; therefore, capital funding is spent on these facilities in the order that they are ranked.
+These facilities are critical to the distribution system and have significant deficiencies that are currently being addressed through design or construction.
+The medium-ranked facilities have major deficiencies that should be addressed within the next five fiscal years and are also critical to the distribution system.